jesty/kotlin-fossavotabona/README.md

 # kotlin-fossavotabona
 Examples used during my presentation at Codemotion Milan 2017

-* kotlin-slides contains all the code examples used during the presentations
+* kotlin-slides: contains all the code examples used during the presentations

 The other projects are the two examples at the end of the presentation: